lydell/next-minimal-routes/README.md

 #### For URL parameters

-The keys can only be the names specified in the `Route` pattern.
+The keys can only be the names specified in a given `Route` pattern, both when matching and reversing URLs.

 The values vary: